 C – Get warm and enjoy the Finish Area

-After you’ve fueled up, stop by Gear Check to collect your spare clothes.
+After you’ve fuelled up, stop by Gear Check to collect your spare clothes.
 Even on a sunny day, your core temperature will drop fast once you stop moving, especially when you’re still wearing sweaty clothes.
-Once you’ve done that, check out the Awards Ceremony (9:45am).

 Congratulations!
-Now it’s time to start planning your next race – registration for the 2018 Scotiabank Vancouver Half-Marathon & 5k, or the 2018 Under Armour Eastside 10k opens after the race on Saturday!
+Now it’s time to start planning your next race – registration for the 2020 Scotiabank Vancouver Half-Marathon & 5k is now open!